Article

 }

-Data Library for .Net
+LSEG Data Library for .NET

-The Data Library for .Net provides an equivalent service allowing developers to register interest in 1 or more instruments and to receive real-time streaming updates representing trades and quotes.
+The LSEG Data Library for .Net provides an equivalent service allowing developers to register interest in 1 or more instruments and to receive real-time streaming updates representing trades and quotes.

 What does 'Data.Content.Pricing' provide?